Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Introduction

 Arnold and Moser then added their own contributions to this initial result, giving rise to what is now known as the KAM theory \cite{MR0163025,MR0208078,MR0170705,MR1345153}.
-See also \cite{MR1858536} for much more complete discussion of the KAM theory and and it's development.
+See also \cite{MR1858536} for much more complete discussion of the KAM theory and and its development.

-Taken together, the KAM and averaging theories provide indispensable information about the dynamics of perturbations of integrable Hamiltonian systems.
-The KAM theory tells us that \textit{some} orbits remain close to the unperturbed dynamics for all time (the KAM tori), while the averaging theory says that \textit{all} orbits stay close to the unperturbed dynamics for exponentially long times.
-A natural question is to ask \textit{do there exist orbits which move ``arbitrarily'' far from the integrable dynamics on a long enough time scale?} Indeed, when $n\geq 3$, a KAM torus has a connected complement in a constant energy level, and the existence of the full family of KAM tori (whose complement has an $O(\sqrt\eps)$ relative measure in this level) does not prevent trajectories from drifting away from the integrable dynamics on very long timescales.
+comment 5{Taken together, the KAM and averaging theories provide indispensable information about perturbations of integrable Hamiltonian systems.
+The KAM theory says that \textit{some} orbits remain close to orbits of the unperturbed system for all time (the KAM tori), while the averaging theory says that \textit{all} orbits stay close to the unperturbed level sets of the Hamiltonian for exponentially long times.
+A natural question is to ask \textit{do there exist orbits whose Hamiltonian increases (or decreases) by an ``arbitrarily'' large amount, on a long enough time scale?} }

-The first example exhibiting this phenomenon was given by Arnold in \cite{Ar}, and had the following form:
+The first explicit example actually exhibiting this phenomenon was given by Arnold in \cite{Ar}, and had the form: